nelyen/super_math_saga_repo/README.md

 ## **Folders:**
   - Explore: These are queries that were helpful in exploring the data and for sanity checks.
-  - Sample: This is how we created our sample groups, the playerid's can be found in the smsaga_activity CTE's.
+  - Sample: This is how we created our sample groups, the playerid's used for analysis can be found in the smsaga_abtest_activity CTE's.

 ## **Resources:**
 Tools used for this analysis were Big Query, Excel, Google Sheets, Google Docs, Tableau, and Git.